 Can a Heat Pump Warm a House in Winter?

-A heat pump works by taking the outside air and transferring it into your home.
-In the winter, a heat pump does just that, it takes the outside air and transfers it into heating for your home.
-A heat pump can be used as your sole source for heating your radiators/UFH and water.
+A heat pump works by taking heat from the outside air and transferring it into your home.
+In the summer, a heat pump removes heat from your home and transfers it outside.
+In the winter, a heat pump does the opposite – it takes heat from the outside air and transfers it into your home.
+A heat pump can be used as your sole source of heating, or it can be used in conjunction with another heating system, such as a furnace.

 If you’re considering adding a heat pump to your home or replacing your current Heating system, talk to us about whether a heat pump would be right for you.